gtoledorodriguez/Recipe-Box-CLI/README.md

 Recipe Box CLI is a  Ruby CLI (command line interface) application that allows users to manage a collection of recipes.
 Users can add new recipes, and view and edit existing recipes.

 ## Features
+- Add a new recipe with a name, ingredients, and instructions.
+- View all recipes
+- View specific recipes in detail
+- Edit existing recipes

 ## How to Use

 - Ruby version: `3.2.1`